Skip to Content

 Though there’s no standard for this breed.
 However, Borkies will inherit the textured coat of the Yorkie and the trademark floppy ears of the Beagle.
 They may also have a muscular build as a result of the Beagle side, but also the large round eyes of the terrier.

 Because both parents are natural-born hunters, the prey-instincts tend to pass down to the Borkie mix.
-You can expect these little dogs to have lively personalities, thus making them ideal family dogs and playmates for older children.
+You can expect these little dogs to have lively personalities, thus making them ideal family dogs and even better playmates for older children.

 RECOMMENDED: 27 Beautiful Yorkie Mixes